Speak hotel.

 Pulse — your AI Revenue Manager.
 Built for hotel data, with private memory for your hotel, measurable accuracy, and guardrails you can audit.

-No prompt engineering.
+No special wording to learn.
 No black box.
 Ask in plain language; Pulse runs the report, draws the chart, and explains the answer.

 Natural-language revenue analysis.
 With charts.